Detention

 We are campaigning to:

-Derwentside is currently the main detention centre for women, and close the small units for women at Yarl’s Wood, Colnbrook and Dungavel detention centres.
+Derwentside is currently the main detention centre for women.
+Yarl’s Wood, Colnbrook and Dungavel are detention centres with small units for women.

-Increase the use of community-based, engagement-focused alternatives to detention, which work to resolve asylum and immigration cases in the community.
+Increase the use of community-based, engagement-focused alternatives to UK immigration detention with an aim to resolve asylum and immigration cases in the community.

 “When you come here to seek protection from abuse, exploitation and persecution but instead the Home Office locks you up, you wonder if you are in a good country or in hell.
 I am still living with the trauma of detention and I don’t want other women to go through this pain.”